-[Ref. paragraph No. 42.I]
+[ Ref. paragraph No. 42.I ]

-List of items of work which could be done on computers in Hindi [Forwarded with the minutes of 88th meeting]
+List of items of work which could be done in Hindi on computers [Forwarded with the minutes of 88th meeting]

-(Consolidated on the basis of the suggestions received from all banks)
+(Consolidated on the basis of suggestions received from all banks)

 - 1. Correspondence

 - 2. Various items of Management Information System

 - 3. Name boards /plates

 - 4. Various items of Section 3 (3) of the O. L. Act

-- 5. Training material (including presentation in Power Point)
+- 5. Training material (including PowerPoint Presentations)

 - 6. Salary slips and salary sheets

 - 7. Welcome letter to new account holders

 - 8. Letter of thanks to introducer of new account holders

 - 9. Entries in pass books

 - 10. Statement of account to customers

 - 11. Work related to payment of various bills and allowances

 - 12. Meeting advices, agenda and minutes

-- 13. All the works relating to Establishment and Staff
+- 13. All Establishment and Staff related work

 - 14. Advices relating to Group Insurance

 - 15. Policy Guidelines

 - 16. All types of publicity material

 - 17. Periodical reports

 - 18. Returns

 - 19. Branch Banking

 - 20. Reminder for loan recovery

 - 21. Provident Fund and Pension details

 - 22. Loan sanction advices

 - 23. Banker cheques and drafts

 - 24. Payment orders/ deposit orders

 - 25. Fixed Deposit Receipts

 - 26. Deposit maturity advices

 - 27. Preparation of cheque list

-- 28. All written works regarding branch officers meeting with customers
+- 28. All written communications regarding branch officers meeting with customers

 - 29. Demand drafts

 - 30. Memo of cheque returns

-- 31. More and more material in Hindi on websites
+- 31. Increasing progressively the material displayed in Hindi on websites

-- 32. E-mail messaging in Hindi (Devanagari) on Internet and through corporate e-mail
+- 32. Emailing in Hindi (Devanagari) on Internet and through corporate e-mail

 - 33. Credit processing notes